octarinered/octarinered/README.md

 ## :boom: **Hello** :boom:

-junior Python developer, and here you can find some of my code:hand:
+junior Python developer, and here you can find some of my code :hand:

 Now I'm going to web, algorithms, design patterns and else